 Ensuring the safety of your swimming pool users, is priority number one.
-This includes keeping them from disease carrying bacteria that can make them very ill.
+This includes keeping them from waterborne disease carrying bacteria that can make them very ill.
 The solution to this water quality issue is simple.
-Properly maintain your pool sanitation system.
+Properly maintain your pool sanitation systems.

 If your sanitation or disinfectant system is not working properly or not at all, you will have to close your facility until you have corrected the problem/s.
 This is in accordance with health code standards.
 Remember safety of your guests come first and this is done through good water quality standards.

 Like I mentioned earlier, the majority of the illnesses that have been reported are directly linked to swimming pools that are contaminated.
-These reported illnesses are caused by viruses.
-Still the most recent reports show that the outbreaks are more related to bacteria and protozoa.
+These reported illnesses are caused by viruses; consequently, the most recent reports show that the outbreaks are more related to bacteria and protozoa.